apache/carbondata/docs/ddl-of-carbondata.md

    ```

    **NOTE:** CarbonData also supports "using carbondata".
 Find example code at [SparkSessionExample](https://github.com/apache/carbondata/blob/master/examples/spark2/src/main/scala/org/apache/carbondata/examples/SparkSessionExample.scala) in the CarbonData repo.

+   - ##### Page Bloom Configuration

+     Page bloom acts as supplement to min-max index to optimize query by skipping pages to scan.
+     It will take effect when configured columns take place in Equal/In filter.
+A typical example is point query for phone number.
+     Please note that page bloom will  increase the storage size of carbondata file.
+     This property is for setting which columns need to build bloom filter for values at page level.

+     ```
+     TBLPROPERTIES ('PAGE_BLOOM_INCLUDE'='column1, column2')
+     ```

    - ##### Table Block Size Configuration